 Tip #6 – Is the country you’re shipping to high risk?

 Using Transparency.org overview you can check which countries are perceived to be corrupt.
-Using the 2013 figures we would manually review any country with a score under 60 to decide if shipping is allowed.
+Using their 2016 figures we would manually review any country with a score under 60 to decide if shipping is allowed.

 Your content management system should allow you to remove countries that you’re not confident shipping to.
 A stricter approach is to disable shipping everywhere as a starting point and then enable shipping to countries you are comfortable with.